2006 Thai coup d'état: Earlier planning and rumours

 Planning for the coup started about February 2006.
 Rumors of unrest in the armed forces and possible takeover plots swirled for months leading to the event.
 In May 2006, General Sonthi Boonyaratglin issued assurances that the military would not seize power.
-On 20 July 2006, around a hundred middle-ranking army officers said to be supporters of Thaksin were reassigned by the army high command, fuelling rumors that the army was divided between supporters and opponents of the prime minister.
+On 20 July 2006, around a hundred middle-ranking army officers said to be supporters of Thaksin were reassigned by the army high command, fueling rumors that the army was divided between supporters and opponents of the prime minister.
 In July 2006, 3rd Army Area Commander Saprang Kalayanamitr gave an interview in which he stated that Thai politics was below standard and that the kingdom's leadership was weak.
 He also claimed that Thailand had a false democracy.
 The public was becoming increasingly alarmed by each fresh rumor.
 In August 2006, there were reports of tank movements near Bangkok, but the military attributed these to a scheduled exercise.
 In early September, Thai police arrested five army officers, all members of Thailand's counter-insurgency command, after intercepting one of the officers with a bomb in a car allegedly targeting the prime minister's residence.
 Three of the suspects were released after the coup.

 In December 2006, former National Security Council head Prasong Soonsiri claimed that he and five other senior military figures had been planning a coup as early as July.
 He claimed that Sonthi was one of those figures, but that Surayud and Prem were not involved at the time.

 Coup

-Day one (Tuesday)
+19 September

 On the evening of 19 September 2006, the Thai military and police overthrew the elected government of Prime Minister Thaksin Shinawatra.
 At the time, the premier was in New York City at a meeting of the United Nations General Assembly.